ciphermodelabs/ciphercore/reference/main.md

 Two millionaires want to find out who is richer without revealing their wealth.
 This is [a classic SMPC problem](https://en.wikipedia.org/wiki/Yao%27s_Millionaires%27_problem).
-The serialization binary generates the following simple graph as the greater-than operation is a built-in custom operation of CipherCore.
+The serialization binary generates the following simple graph, as the greater-than operation is a built-in custom operation of CipherCore.

 <p align = "center">
   <img src="images/millionaires.svg" alt="Millionaires' Problem Graph" width="30%"/>